pitrak1/lattice2d/README.md

 	- arguments: the grid_x and grid_y of the destination tile and the Actor to move

 This class is meant to be extensible and customizable, providing a generalized base to work from.
 Because we do not always want an Actor to be able to move to an adjacent tile, the `add_tile` method calls the `add_adjacent_links` method on every pair of tiles that may potentially need linkage.

+#### ScaledTileGrid Class
+- inherits from TileGrid
+- method `adjust_grid_position_handler`
+	- alters the `base_x` and `base_y` and updates the given command with these values
+	- arguments: the Command to update
+- method `adjust_grid_scale_handler`
+	- alters the `base_scale` and updates the given command with these values
+	- arguments: the Command to update
+- method `mouse_press_handler`
+	- updates a command with the mouse press's x and y values to be scaled and transformed to a point in the scene
+	- arguments: the Command to update

+This class is a scaled version of TileGrid.

 ### Utilities
 The `lattice2d/utilities` folder contains many useful classes and methods that are used elsewhere in this repository and can be used independently.